nbdc-datahub/hbcd-docs/docs/instruments/mri/mri-proc.md

 </div>

 ## Infant fMRIPrep
-<a href="https://nibabies.readthedocs.io/en/latest/">Infant-fMRIPrep</a> (also known as NiBabies) adapts <em>fMRIPrep</em> for infant data using age-appropriate templates and two surface reconstruction methods optimized for early development.
+<a href="https://nibabies.readthedocs.io/en/latest/">Infant-fMRIPrep</a> (also known as NiBabies) adapts <em>fMRIPrep</em> for infant data using age-appropriate templates and two surface reconstruction methods optimized for early development (<a href="https://doi.org/10.1101/2025.05.14.654069">Goncalves et al., 2025</a>).
 Pipeline outputs from minimal structural and functional MRI processing include visual quality assessment reports, preprocessed derivatives, and confounds to be used for denoising in subsequent processing procedures (<i>see <a href="https://nibabies.readthedocs.io/en/latest/outputs.html">pipeline documentation</a></i>).

 <div id="nibabies" class="table-banner" onclick="toggleCollapse(this)">
 <span class="emoji"><i class="fa-solid fa-diagram-project"></i></span>